No charges recommended in fatal Appleton break-in - NewsBreak

 APPLETON, Wis.
 (AP) — Police are recommending no charges be filed in the case of an intruder who was fatally shot at an Appleton residence last June.

-Authorities say Tolley broke into a locked bedroom where the residents had taken shelter before he was shot.
-No residents of the home were hurt.

-Officials concluded the facts and evidence in their investigation indicate that the shooting was justifiable in self-defense.
+Officials concluded the facts and evidence in their investigation indicate that the shooting of Tolley was justifiable in self-defense.